What is Copywork?

 Copywork and Spelling You See

-There are a number of homeschooling curriculum choices that incorporate it in some form.
+There are a number of homeschooling curriculums that incorporate copywork in some form.
 One example is Spelling You See.
 This unique approach to spelling uses copywork to help students retain the spelling of everyday words in their long-term memories.

-If you would like to learn about Spelling You See, we encourage you to get in touch with us so that we can help you.
-We want you, and your student, to be successful in your spelling journey.Get in Touch
+If you’d like to learn more about Spelling You See, we encourage you to get in touch with us.
+We want you and your student to be successful in your spelling journey.Get in Touch

 Subscribe to the weekly Demme Learning newsletter for the latest blog posts, webinars, and more!